Union Public Service Commission

+The Union Public Service Commission (UPSC) is a constitutional body in India tasked with recruiting officers for All India Services and the Central Civil Services (Group A and B) through various standardized examinations.
+In 2023, 1.3 million applicants competed for just 1,255 positions.

-The agency's charter is granted by Part XIV of the Constitution of India, titled as Services Under the Union and the States.
+The agency's charter is granted by Part XIV of the Constitution of India, titled Services Under the Union and the States.
 The commission is mandated by the Constitution for appointments to the services of the Union and All India Services.
-It is also required to be consulted by the Government in matters relating to the appointment, transfer, promotion and disciplinary matters.
-The commission reports directly to the President and can advise the Government through him.
-Although, such advice is not binding on the Government.
-Being a constitutional authority, UPSC is amongst the few institutions which function with both autonomy and freedom, along with the country’s higher judiciary and lately the Election Commission.
+It is also required to be consulted by the Government in matters relating to appointment, transfer, promotion, and disciplinary matters.
+The commission reports directly to the President.
+The commission can advise the Government through the president, although, such advice is not binding.
+Being a constitutional authority, UPSC is amongst the few institutions that function with both autonomy and freedom, along with the country's higher judiciary and lately the Election Commission.

-The commission is headquartered at Dholpur House, in New Delhi and functions through its own secretariat.
-Dr. Manoj Soni has been the Chairman of UPSC since 5 April 2022.
+The commission is headquartered at Dholpur House, in New Delhi, and functions through its secretariat.
 Established on 1 October 1926 as Public Service Commission, it was later reconstituted as Federal Public Service Commission by the Government of India Act 1935; only to be renamed as today's Union Public Service Commission after the independence.

 History

-The Royal Commission on the superior Civil Services in India was set up under the chairmanship of Lord Lee of Fareham by the British Government in 1923.
+The Royal Commission on the Superior Civil Services in India was set up under the chairmanship of Lord Lee of Fareham by the British Government in 1923.
 With equal numbers of Indian and British members, the commission submitted its report in 1924, recommending setting up of a Public Service Commission.
 The Lee Commission proposed that 40% of future entrants should be British, 40% Indians directly recruited, and 20% Indians promoted from the provincial services.

 This led to the establishment of the first Public Service Commission on 1 October 1926 under the chairmanship of Sir Ross Barker.
 A mere limited advisory function was granted to the Public Service Commission and the leaders of the freedom movement continually stressed on this aspect, which then resulted in the setting up of a Federal Public Service Commission under the Government of India Act 1935.

-The Federal Public Service Commission became the Union Public Service Commission after independence.
-It was given a constitutional status with under of Constitution of India on 26 January 1950.
+The Federal Public Service Commission became the Union Public Service Commission after the country gained independence.
+It was given a constitutional status under the Constitution of India on 26 January 1950.

+In 1947, the then deputy prime minister Vallabhbhai Patel called the recruits as the "steel frame of India".

 Constitutional status

-Articles 315 to 323 of Part XIV of the constitution, titled as Services Under the Union and the States, provide for a Public Service Commission for the Union and for each state.
+Articles 315 to 323 of Part XIV of the constitution, titled Services Under the Union and the States, provide for a Public Service Commission for the Union and each state.
 Accordingly, as per Art.
-315, at Union level, Union Public Service Commission is envisaged by it.
-UPSC is amongst the few institutions which function with both autonomy and freedom, along with the country’s higher judiciary and lately the Election Commission.
+315, at the Union level, the Union Public Service Commission is envisaged by it.
+UPSC is amongst the few institutions which function with both autonomy and freedom, along with the country's higher judiciary and lately the Election Commission.